 Conflict Stages

-These phases are frequently shown on a diagram that looks something like this, although the accompanying text will always explain that the progress from one stage to the next is not smooth and conflicts may repeat stages several times.
+Note, however, that the progress from one stage to the next is not smooth, and conflicts may repeat stages several times.

 Get My FREE eBook!